• Skip to main content

 Ragu alla Bolognese Recipe for a Traditional Bolognese Sauce from Northern Italy

 This ragu alla Bolognese recipe is based on the traditional recipe for the classic meat sauce from Bologna in Emilia Romagna, Northern Italy, which is used for both pasta and lasagne.
-Follow my exacting ingredient list and cooking directions and the result will be a perfect ragù alla Bolognese.
+Follow my exacting ingredient list and cooking directions and the result will be a perfect ragù alla Bolognese every time.

 Here’s how to make the traditional ragu alla Bolognese recipe from Bologna that’s used for both a tagliatelle all Bolognese and a lasagne alla Bolognese, both of which begin with a classic Bolognese sauce.